Hag and Mag

 In Mandaeism, Hag (ࡄࡀࡂ) and Mag (ࡌࡀࡂ) are a pair of demons that are usually mentioned together.
 Hag is a male demon, while Mag is a female demon.
 Hibil Ziwa encounters Hag and Mag during his descent to the World of Darkness in Chapter 1 of Book 5 in the Right Ginza, where they are described as "the two manas of darkness."
 Hag is represented by the image of a scorpion on the skandola talisman.

+Etymology

+The names Hag and Mag are likely derived from Gog and Magog.